-The Forest Canopy Bulk Density (CBD) layer describes the density of available canopy fuel in a stand.
+This page includes a general description of the product, please consult the schedule and version pages for information specific to each release.LANDFIRE's (LF) Forest Canopy Bulk Density (CBD) describes the density of available canopy fuel in a stand.
 It is defined as the mass of available canopy fuel per canopy volume unit.
-These data are provided for forested areas only.
 CBD unit measurements are kg m-3 * 100.
+These products are provided for forested areas only.

 CBD supplies information for fire behavior models, such as FARSITE, to determine the initiation and spread characteristics of crown fires across landscapes.

 Comma separated value (CSV) files can be found in the LF Library.Download Data